-Hundreds of corridors are currently in use around the world.
-They range from small, experimental plots to large, multinational habitat links.
+Hundreds of corridors and connectivity projects are currently in use or being implemented around the world.
+They range from small-scale experiments or crossings to large, multinational habitat linkages.
 They may be utilized by any living organism, regardless of size or mobility.

-Corridors created by humans are often associated with roads, which are a major source of habitat fragmentation.
-Corridors may act to mitigate the loss of connectivity by providing linkages between remaining patches.
+Linkages created by humans are often associated with roads, railroads, or other linear infrastructure, which is a major source of habitat fragmentation.
+These linkages act to mitigate the loss of connectivity by providing connectivity between remaining patches.

-Wildlife overpasses or underpasses are key examples of human-created corridors.
-Other corridors through urban areas such as greenways or riparian buffers may also act as man-made corridors.
+Wildlife overpasses or underpasses are key examples of human-created linkages.
+Other connectivity projects through urban areas such as greenways or riparian buffers may also act as man-made linkages.

-Large-scale corridors connect habitats on a regional or international scale.
-They typically connect large blocks of wildlands or other protected areas, and are often preserved through conservation agendas or are part of active restoration.
+Large-scale networks connect habitats on a regional or international scale.
+They typically connect large blocks of wildlands or other protected areas, and may be preserved through conservation agendas or as part of large-scale restoration.

-Experimental corridors are used to evaluate corridor effectiveness.
-Most experimental corridors are the size of grassland or forest plots, on the scale of meters to hundreds of meters.
-Some experimental corridors are even smaller, and may consist of only a small patch of moss or a wetland replicate contained within linked enclosures.
+Corridor experiments are used to evaluate corridor effectiveness.
+Many experiments are the size of grassland or forest plots, on the scale of meters to hundreds of meters, although there are examples of corridor examples at every scale.